 - Be aware that some washing machine models have self-adjusting rear legs.
 Once you’ve leveled the front legs, you can tip the appliance forward then gently set it back down and the rear legs will automatically adjust to the proper height.

-Find the right washing machine parts with Repair Clinic
+Find the right washing machine balancing parts with Repair Clinic

 A damaged leveling leg or foot may prevent you from properly balancing your washer.
 To fix this problem, you will need to replace the damaged leg with a new one.
 To find the right leveling legs, or feet, that fit your particular washing machine, you should enter the full model number of the washer in the Repair Clinic website search bar.
 You can then select “Leg, Foot & Caster” from the part category filter to identify the specific leg or foot you need.
-Repair Clinic stocks the appropriate leveling legs for all the major brands of washers including Samsung, Maytag, GE, Kenmore, Bosch, Frigidaire, LG, and Whirlpool, but you’ll want to make sure you’re selecting the one that is a direct fit for your model.
+Repair Clinic stocks the appropriate leveling legs for all the major brands of washers including Samsung, Maytag, GE, Kenmore, Bosch, Frigidaire, LG, and Whirlpool, but you’ll want to make sure you’re selecting the one that is a direct fit for your model, such as Whirlpool parts for a Whirlpool washing machine.